fer23333/MyLeetcode/interview/toucan_ai.md

 Experience coding in Python
 Familiar with modern machine learning & deep learning techniques (ideally, but not necessarily, in the PyTorch framework) Preferably familiar with a React-based web-development stack

+Integrated a live chatting robot trained with Tensorflow and NLP model with LSTM for real-time customer service.